JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 # SMART-XRAY (+CT) -SCAN_BASED-COVID19_VIRUS_DETECTOR
-The aim is to develop a quick way to detect the nCov 2019 (Coronavirus 2019/2020, also called disease: "Covid-19" stemming from virus: ["SARS-CoV-2"](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it)) strain, with the plan to use artificial neural networks or other machine learning model types.
+The aim was to develop a quick way to detect the nCov 2019 (Coronavirus 2019/2020, also called disease: "Covid-19" stemming from virus: ["SARS-CoV-2"](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it)) strain, and as such artificial neural networks were used to develop systems in line with the initial aim.

 This project began on January 29, 2020, here: [SMART-CORONA_VIRUS_DETECTOR](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR).
 This Xray-scan version (**also the first known global attempt/publication of image analysis/Artificial Intelligence based nCov/Covid19 diagnosis code**) began on [Feb 9, 2020.](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/graphs/contributors)